 MINNESOTA FAMILY LAW FAQ’S

 If you have any questions about the legal issues facing you, we are pleased to offer several informational resources for your knowledge and convenience.
 We invite you to review our video blogs, which cover some family law case topics, as well as personal injury topics.
-At the bottom of this page, we are pleased to provide you with a link to our Family Law pamphlet, which addresses frequently asked questions, as well as Minnesota state laws and guidelines.
-We hope you will find our Family Law pamphlet helpful.
 If you have any additional questions or would like to have a consultation with us, please email or call us.

 If you use content from this or any other website on the Internet to represent yourself in any legal matter or create your own estate plan without a lawyer you alone accept full responsibility for your work.
 Use a local, experienced attorney for your legal matters – No Exceptions.
 Your family is too important to take a chance in getting it wrong.

 Our divorce and family law attorneys are known throughout Minnesota, and beyond in some cases, as some of the most respected and experienced lawyers in the state.
 We represent family law clients from all walks of life, whether involving a headline case or simply offering advice and connecting a family with the right resources, we know family law and we do it well.

 McCullough & Associates, P.A. has experienced and well-recognized family law attorneys representing clients in divorce (dissolution), custody, child support, alimony (spousal maintenance), paternity, third party child custody, interstate and international child custody, and property divisions throughout the state of Minnesota.
 Following are answers to some of the questions that we frequently encounter when a client is deciding to hire a divorce or family law attorney.

 WHAT HAPPENS WHEN I HIRE AN ATTORNEY AT YOUR OFFICE?